cglattfelder/fw-scripts/fs-popularity/README.md

 Usage : Run this on your v.14 Server on Linux or macOS , as a user that can write to your web admin directory.
-The script will give you the link to the resulting webpage.
+The script will give you the link to the resulting webpage, which is hosted by the webserver that is already in place.

 ```/usr/local/filewave/python/bin/python ./fs-popularity.py```

-Advanced Usage : Have a look at the variables in the
+Advanced Usage : Have a look at the variables in the first few lines of [script](./fs-popularity.py)

 If you want a version of that webpage that is regularly updated, schedule a cronjob .